-The Company also has a note payable outstanding to another vendor with a balance due of \$75,244 at September 30, 2014 which has no stated interest rate.
+The Company also had a note payable outstanding to another vendor with a balance due of \$75,244 at September 30, 2014 which had no stated interest rate.
 The Company had been accruing interest on this note but reached an agreement with the vendor to pay off this note payable with no interest in four equal monthly principal installments of \$25,081 and the note was paid off as of December 31, 2014.

 In October 2014, the Company entered into a loan agreement with a financing company for \$192,000.
-The terms of the loan stipulate equal monthly payments of principal and interest payments of \$24,293 over an eight month period.
-Interest accrues on this loan at annual rate of 3.25%.
+The terms of the loan stipulated equal monthly payments of principal and interest payments of \$24,293 over an eight month period.
+Interest accrued on this loan at an annual rate of 3.25%.
+The loan was fully repaid in June 2015.